 For those who are reading this article and haven’t heard of Gedmatch Admixture calculators, you might wonder what this is all about.

-There are several researchers who have made “calculators” based on their own collection of DNA data.
+There are several researchers who have made “calculators” based on their own collection of DNA data gathered from research projects.
 We are able to run our DNA on Gedmatch through these calculators to get different ethnicity estimates.

 In order to use the calculators, we must first upload our DNA to Gedmatch.
 Once we finish with the process of uploading, we can access the Gedmatch Admixture calculators on the DNA Application tool list.